marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 Except for the two ACK Range fields, all the fields are the same as defined in
 {{Section 19.3 of RFC9000}}.

+All packets within an ACK range MUST have been received with the same ECN code point.
+If a range of packets with contiguous packet numbers, but different ECN markings is received, this MUST be reported using multiple ACK ranges.

 Similar to regular ACK frames, ACCURATE_ACK_ECN frames are not ack-eliciting (see {{Section 13.2 of RFC9000}}), nor are they congestion-controlled.